VCCT-PROG3A-2025-G2/agriEnergyConnect_st10255631_MVC-/README.md

 * click the run button or you can use the terminal a type into the terminal dotnet build dotnet run --project AgriEnergyConnect_st10255631_MVC * would need to replace with actual path
 Sample account go as follows:

+### When the user gets to the home screen they need to press the login button and then enter one of the details below to enter

 ### Employee Account
 - **Username:** Clive
 - **Password:** cliveemp123